(Pocket-lint) - Snapchat has changed a lot in recent years. Frequent updates mean the app looks and works nothing like it once did.

 Like other stories, you can skip through, and when watching, you can long-press on any snap to mark it up and then send it to a friend or group of friends.
 You can do this to both photos and videos.

 - To post a snap to your Story, take a snap, then tap the arrow on the bottom of the screen to add your snap to your Story (and if it is your first time creating a Story tap 'Add' to confirm you want to post to your Story).

-When you open Snapchat and are confronted by the Camera screen, tap the Stories button in the corner or swipe from right to left to access the Stories screen.
+When you open Snapchat and are confronted by the Camera screen, swipe from right to left to access the Stories and Discoveries screen.
 From there, you can view all your friends’ broadcasted snaps in a reel that plays for up to 24 hours.
-Recent updates are at the top, followed by viewed stories at the bottom.
-Just tap a friend’s name to begin viewing their story, and then tap on individual snaps within the reel itself to skip forward, if you want.
-You can also swipe up from a snap in a story to send a chat to that person.
-Anyway, from the Stories screen, you might see options to add to your story, search stories, find friends, quickly add suggested contacts, access your profile and audience settings, capture a snap, and return to chat.
-Snapchat also highlights content from Discover on the Stories screen.
+Recent friend updates are at the top, followed by publishers' stories at the bottom.
+Just tap a friend’s name to begin viewing their story, and then tap on individual snaps within the reel itself to skip forward

 - Search is the fastest way to find a friend, a group you’re in, and more.
 Just tap the magnifying glass at the top of the screen to start searching.